premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

-26. What do you mean by busy spinning?
+26. What do you mean by busy spinning?p2

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)